Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 Rating of Evidence: I = One or more randomized trials in children† with clinical outcomes and/or validated endpoints; I* = One or more randomized trials in adults with clinical outcomes and/or validated laboratory endpoints with accompanying data in children† from one or more well-designed, nonrandomized trials or observational cohort studies with long-term clinical outcomes; II = One or more well-designed, nonrandomized trials or observational cohort studies in children† with long-term outcomes; II* = One or more well-designed, nonrandomized trials or observational studies in adults with long-term clinical outcomes with accompanying data in children† from one or more similar nonrandomized trials or cohort studies with clinical outcome data; III = expert opinion

-Adherence is a determinant of viral suppression and fundamental to successful antiretroviral therapy (ART).1-4 Prospective adult and pediatric studies have shown a direct correlation between risk of virologic failure and proportion of missed doses of antiretroviral (ARV) drugs.5 Based on early work in populations of adults primarily being treated with nonboosted protease inhibitor (PI)-based regimens,2 95% adherence has been the threshold associated with complete viral suppression.
-Recent findings from adult populations suggest that the relationship between ARV adherence and viral suppression may vary with individual drug, drug class, and pattern of adherence.6 Viral suppression can be achieved with lower levels of adherence when using boosted PI and non-nucleoside reverse transcriptase inhibitor regimens.6,7 In patients who achieve suppression, the longer the duration of suppression the lower the level of adherence necessary to prevent viral rebound.8 Different patterns of inadequate adherence (intermittent missed doses, treatment interruptions) may have a differential impact on regimen efficacy, depending on the drug combination.9,10
+Adherence to combination antiretroviral therapy (cART) is a principal determinant of virolotgic suppression.1-4 Prospective adult and pediatric studies have established a direct correlation between risk of virologic failure and the proportion of missed doses of antiretroviral (ARV) drugs.5 Based on early work in HIV-infected adults treated with unboosted protease inhibitor (PI)-based regimens,2 ≥95% adherence has been the threshold associated with complete viral suppression.
+More recent studies from adult populations suggest that the relationship between ARV adherence and viral suppression may vary with individual drug, drug class, and pattern of adherence.6 Viral suppression may be achieved with lower levels of adherence to boosted PI and non-nucleoside reverse transcriptase inhibitor regimens.6,7 In patients who achieve virologic suppression, the longer the duration of suppression the lower the level of adherence necessary to prevent viral rebound.8 Different patterns of inadequate adherence (intermittent missed doses, treatment interruptions) may have a differential impact on regimen efficacy, depending on the drug combination.9,10

-Subtherapeutic ARV drug levels resulting from poor adherence may facilitate development of drug resistance to one or more drugs in a given regimen, and possibly cross-resistance to other drugs in the same class.
-Multiple factors (including regimen potency, pharmacokinetics, viral fitness, and the genetic barrier to ARV resistance) influence the adherence-resistance relationship.11 In addition to compromising the efficacy of the current regimen, suboptimal adherence has implications for limiting future effective drug regimens in patients who develop drug-resistant viral strains and in transmission of HIV to sexual partners.
+Poor adherence can result in sub-therapeutic plasma ARV drug concentrations, facilitating development of drug resistance to one or more drugs in a given regimen, and possibly cross-resistance to other drugs in the same class.
+Multiple factors (including regimen potency, pharmacokinetics, drug interactions, viral fitness, and the genetic barrier to ARV resistance) influence the adherence-resistance relationship.11 In addition to compromising the efficacy of the current regimen, suboptimal adherence has implications for limiting future effective drug regimens in patients who develop multidrug-resistant HIV and for increasing the risk of secondary transmission.

-Evidence indicates that adherence problems are common in children and adolescents.
-Multiple studies have reported that fewer than 50% of children and/or caretakers reported full adherence to prescribed regimens.
-Rates of adherence varied with method of ascertainment (parent/child report, pharmacy records), ARV regimens, and study characteristics.3,4,12-14 A variety of factors, including medication formulation, frequency of dosing, child age, and psychosocial and behavioral characteristics of children and parents, have been associated with adherence; however, no clear predictors of either good or poor adherence in children have been consistently identified.12,15-19 Furthermore, several studies have demonstrated that adherence is not static and can vary with time on treatment.20 These findings illustrate the difficulty of maintaining high levels of adherence and underscore the need to work in partnership with families to make adherence education, support, and assessment integral components of care.
+Poor adherence to ARVs is commonly encountered in the treatment of HIV-infected children and adolescents.
+Multiple studies have reported that less than 50% of children and/or caretakers reported full adherence to prescribed regimens.
+Rates of adherence varied with method of ascertainment (parent/child report, pharmacy records), ARV regimens, and study characteristics.3,4,12-14 A variety of factors, including medication formulation, frequency of dosing, child age, and psychosocial and behavioral characteristics of children and parents have been associated with adherence; however, no consistent predictors of either good or poor adherence in children have been consistently identified.12,15-19 Furthermore, several studies have demonstrated that adherence is not static and can vary with time on treatment.20 These findings illustrate the difficulty of maintaining high levels of adherence and underscore the need to work in partnership with families to ensure adherence education, support, and assessment as integral components of care.

 Specific Adherence Issues in Children

-Adherence is a complex health behavior that is influenced by the regimen prescribed, patient and family factors, and characteristics of health care providers.17 Limited availability of palatable formulations for young children is especially problematic.5,21 Furthermore, infants and children are dependent on others for administration of medication; thus, assessment of the capacity for adherence to a complex multidrug regimen requires evaluation of the caregivers and their environments, as well as the ability and willingness of a child to take the drug.
-Barriers faced by adult caregivers that can contribute to nonadherence in children include forgetting doses, changes in routine, being too busy, and child refusal.22,23 Some caregivers may place too much responsibility for managing medications on older children before the children are developmentally able to take on such tasks,24 whereas others may face health and adherence challenges related to HIV infection or other medical conditions.
-Many other barriers to adherence exist for HIV-infected children.
-For example, caregivers’ unwillingness to disclose a child’s HIV infection status to the child and to others may create specific problems, including reluctance of caregivers to fill prescriptions locally, hiding or relabeling of medications to maintain secrecy within the household, avoidance of social support, and a tendency for doses to be missed if the parent is unavailable.
-Furthermore, adherence also may be jeopardized by social issues within a family, such as illicit substance abuse, unstable housing, and involvement with the criminal justice system.
+Adherence is a complex health behavior that is influenced by the regimen prescribed, patient and family factors, and characteristics of health care providers.17 The limited availability of palatable formulations for young children is especially problematic.5,21 Furthermore, infants and children are dependent on others for administration of medication; thus, assessment of the capacity for adherence to a complex, multidrug regimen requires evaluation of the caregivers and their environments, as well as the ability and willingness of a child to take the drug.
+Barriers faced by adult caregivers that can contribute to non-adherence in children include forgetting doses, changes in routine, being too busy, and child refusal.22,23 Some caregivers may place too much responsibility for managing medications on older children before they are developmentally able to undertake such tasks,24 whereas others themselves face health and adherence challenges related to HIV infection or other medical conditions.
+Other barriers to adherence include caregivers’ unwillingness to disclose HIV infection status to the child and/or others, reluctance of caregivers to fill prescriptions locally, hiding or relabeling of medications to maintain secrecy within the household, avoidance of social support, and a tendency for doses to be missed if the parent is unavailable.
+Adherence may also be jeopardized by social issues within a family (e.g., substance abuse, unstable housing, and involvement with the criminal justice system).

 Specific Adherence Issues in Adolescents